JNHNG0205/odin-recipes/README.md

 The project is to create 3 recipes with ingredients and steps.
-I have used unordered list, ordered list, imanges,and hyperlink on this project.
+I have used unordered list, ordered list, images,and hyperlink on this project.